Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Introduction

 By combining the considerations above, we generate multiple implementation variants for our approach, that specifically differ for the encoding and loading subroutines, for the presence of mid-circuit measurements and resets in the circuits, for the quantum subroutine applied to calculate inner products, as well as for the presence of the Quantum Amplitude Estimation (QAE) as a performance booster.
 Not all of these combinations are compatible with each other, resulting in four selected variants (see third column in Fig.~\ref{fig:contrib} and details in Fig.~\ref{fig:summary}), namely: (a) ancilla-free inner product and mid-reset, (b) ancilla-free inner product and no mid-reset, (c) ancilla-free inner product and *QAE, (d) BOE and *QAE.
 The first three variants use the amplitude encoding and the ancilla-free method for inner products, while the last one employs the Bidirectional Orthogonal Encoding (BOE) and the swap test.
-The notation *QAE remarks that QAE can be replaced by any equivalent alternative, such as the Iterative QAE (IQAE) \cite{grinko_iterative_2021}, the Chebyshev QAE (ChebQAE) \cite{rall_amplitude_2022} or the Dynamic QAE~\cite{ghosh_energy}.
+The notation *QAE remarks that QAE can be replaced by any equivalent alternative, such as the Iterative QAE (IQAE) \cite{grinko_iterative_2021}, the Chebyshev QAE (ChebQAE) \cite{rall_amplitude_2022} or the Dynamic QAE~\cite{ghosh_energy_2024}.

-We prove that variant (c) outperforms the others and achieves a quadratic speedup up to polylogarithmic factors when the approximating polynomial has degree~2, under the assumption that an efficient data loading unitary is available in amplitude encoding.
-Since the cost of contract valuation is already linear in the number of data points on classical computers, the possibility to improve on that result via quantum algorithms is strictly connected to the ability of loading data efficiently, because in general the data loading procedure has a linear cost.
+We prove that variant (c) outperforms the others and achieves a quadratic speedup up to polylogarithmic factors when the approximating polynomial has degree~2, if an efficient data loading unitary is available in amplitude encoding.
+Table~\ref{tab:assumptions}, discussed in Sec.~\ref{sec:complexity}, formalizes the conditions for correctness and speedup, as well as the setting under which the complexity analysis was conducted.
+Since the cost of contract valuation is already linear in the number of data points on classical computers, the possibility to improve on that result via quantum algorithms is strictly connected to the ability of loading data efficiently, because in general the data loading procedure has a linear cost~\cite{shende_synthesis_2006, araujo_configurable_2022}.
 We deeply discuss the impact of data encoding and loading on the performance of the methods.

 Our approach is validated on IBM Quantum devices, for small problem instances ($N=4$ data points).
 In this setting, overall errors are in line with the theory, but the effect of noise is already clearly observable when drilling down to the errors associated to high powers in the approximating polynomial.